 - c.
+Ten (10) point penalties include:

+- 1) Loss of rein

+- Use of either hand to instill fear or praise while on pattern or during rail work

+- 3) Holding the saddle or saddle horn with either hand

+- 4) Cueing with the end of the romal

+- 5) Spurring in front of the cinch

+- Blatant disobedience including kicking, pawing, bucking and rearing

+- d.
+Disqualifications (should not be placed) include:

+- 1. Failure by exhibitor to wear correct number in a visible manner

+- 2. Willful abuse

+- 3. Excessive schooling or training

+- 4. Fall by horse or exhibitor

+- 5. Illegal use of hands on reins

+- 6. Use of prohibited equipment

+- Going off pattern, including knocking over or wrong side of cone or marker; never performing designated gait, lead; over or under turning more than 1⁄4 turn.

+- 8. Lameness

-Ten (10) point (severe) penalties (avoid disqualification but should be placed below other exhibitors that do not incur a severe fault) include: - 1) Loss of rein - Use of either hand to instill fear or praise while on pattern or during rail work - 3) Holding the saddle or saddle horn with either hand - 4) Cueing with the end of the romal - 5) Spurring in front of the cinch - 6) Blatant disobedience including kicking, pawing, bucking and rearing - d.
-Disqualifications (should not be placed) include: - 1.
-Failure by exhibitor to wear correct number in a visible manner - 2.
-Willful abuse - 3.
-Excessive schooling or training - 4.
-Fall by horse or exhibitor - 5.
-Illegal use of hands on reins - 6.
-Use of prohibited equipment - Going off pattern, including knocking over or wrong side of cone or marker; never performing designated gait, lead or diagonal; over or under turning more than 1⁄4 turn. - 8.
-In Novice Classes and Walk-Trot Only: Off Pattern (OP) Exhibitors going off pattern, knocking over or on wrong side of cone, never performing specified gait, lead or diagonal, or overturning more than 1⁄4 turn than designated, shall not be disqualified, but must always place below exhibitors not incurring a disqualifying fault.
+- 9. In Novice Classes and Walk-Trot Only: Off Pattern (OP) Exhibitors going off pattern, knocking over or on wrong side of cone, never performing specified gait, lead, or overturning more than 1⁄4 turn than designated, shall not be disqualified, but must always place below exhibitors not incurring a disqualifying fault.